The Lucknow Metro Transport is a rapid transit system that serves the city of Lucknow in the state of Uttar Pradesh, India.

 Lucknow Metro Fare Chart (Prices)

-• Single journey fares on Lucknow Metro are dependent on the number of stations traveled.
+• Single journey fares on the Lucknow Metro rail route are dependent on the number of stations traveled.
 Paper tickets are issued with QR codes.

 |1 Station||Rs.
 10|